Microbiology 020 - General Microbiology » Winter 2022 » Lecture Exam 1 _Ch 1, 2, 3, 4

 Which type of microscope bombards a whole, metal-coated specimen with electrons moving back and forth over it?

-A. Scanning electron
+A. Transmission electron

 E. Differential interference contrast